Canada's Start-Up Visa Program

-In order to protect this pilot program against fraud, a peer review process has been included.
+In order to protect this program against fraud, a peer review process has been included.
 It is designed to make sure that the deals made between the investment organizations and foreign national entrepreneurs are legitimate.
 An immigration officer may ask for a commitment to be independently assessed by a peer review panel.
 These panels have been established by an industry association that represents the type of investment organization making the commitment.
 For example, in the case of an angel investor group, the National Angel Capital Organization would be responsible for establishing the peer review panel.

 Alternatively, if the group making the commitment is a venture capital fund, Canada’s Venture Capital and Private Equity Association would be responsible.
 While the peer review can be requested if the immigration officer believes that it would assist them in making a decision, they can also be initiated on a random basis.
 The assessment made by the peer review panel is not considered binding on the immigration officer.
 It will only confirm that the investment organization has carried out the proper checks and investigations according to industry standards.
 It will not provide an opinion on the wisdom or feasibility of the proposal in question.

 The Peer review examines the level of due diligence that was performed by the designated organization and:

 - ensures that the company has been or will be incorporated in Canada;

 - ensures that business ownership has been verified and satisfies program requirements;